Advances and challenges in single-molecule electron transport: Model based analytical results

-\paragraph*{Molecular double dots.} A special class of molecular junctions comprises molecules that consist of two identical, weakly coupled subunits (`double dots').
+{\it Molecular double dots.} A special class of molecular junctions comprises molecules that consist of two identical, weakly coupled subunits (`double dots').
 In such systems molecular orbitals tend to form parity-doublets with respect to mirroring the two dots.
 For weakly coupled double dots arranged in series, the parity doublets hardly split in energy and therefore can exhibit very strong {\qi}-features.
-Due to the smallness of the splitting, the doublet states tend to be either both occupied or both empty - at least to the extent that charging-effects (i.e. cross-capacitances) can be ignored.
+Due to the smallness of the splitting, the doublet states tend to be either both occupied or both empty.
 Under this condition interference typically is destructive.
 This case is realized in molecule {\bf 3} investigated by \textcite{Ballmann2012}, Fig. \ref{ft4}, at least if screening is strong enough to suppress charging effects.
 The molecule exhibits a left and a right side with $\pi$-systems that have been partially decoupled by tilting the systems against each other, reducing the bond to a $\sigma$-bond.

 A situation with pronounced {\qi} can also arise for two quantum dots arranged in parallel.
 If the dots are not too weakly coupled, then the (occupied) states near $\Fermi$ will exhibit even parity so that orbital contributions from each dot add constructively.
-Hence, the transmission is seen to be enhanced up to a factor of two as compared to transport through a single dot.
-The experimental demonstration of this effect by \textcite{Vazquez2012} will be discussed in Sect.~\ref{ss.QI-exp}.
+Hence, the transmission is seen to be enhanced up to a factor of two as compared to { the parallel transport through two independent single dots.} The experimental demonstration of this effect by \textcite{Vazquez2012} will be discussed in Section~\ref{ss.QI-exp}.

-\paragraph*{Sublattice symmetry. } We specialize to the important class of molecules with only one relevant orbital per atom.
-We will have in mind, typically, $sp^2$-hybridized organic molecules, where this orbital is the $p_z-$orbital.
-The subsequent discussion applies therefore equally well also to graphene and graphene-type molecular matter, such as flakes, nano-ribbons and nano-tubes.

-Molecular matter of this type can exhibit a bipartite symmetry, such that each site can be associated with one out of two sub-lattices, A and B, see Fig. \ref{ft6} (corresponding to starred and non-starred sites in chemistry nomenclature \cite{Tsuji2014}).
-It then is associated with a tight-binding Hamiltonian (also {\em connectivity matrix} in graph theory), which can be cast into the matrix form, \be H_\text{ch} = \left(
+{\it Sublattice symmetry. } We specialize to the important class of molecules with only one relevant orbital per atom, including graphene-type molecular matter, e.g., flakes, nano-ribbons and nano-tubes ($p_z$-orbital).
+Such systems can exhibit a bipartite symmetry, so that each atom (``site'') can be associated with one out of two sub-lattices, A and B, see Fig. \ref{ft6} (corresponding to starred and non-starred sites in chemistry nomenclature \cite{Tsuji2014,Tsuji2018}).
+The associated tight-binding Hamiltonian (also {\em connectivity matrix} in graph theory), can be cast into the form, \be H_\text{ch} = \left(